ziggr/ESO-HomeStationMarker/README.md

     Increment ref count for <setId, stationId>.
     Show a marker for that station if in player housing and its location is known.
-    Return true if shown, false if not shown was already shown.
+    Return true if shown, false if not shown or was already shown.

 HomeStationMarker.DeleteMarker(setId, stationId)
     Decrement ref count for <setId, stationId>.
-    Hide any marker for that station if refcount hit 0.
+    Hide any marker for that station if refcount hits 0.
     Return true if refcount hit zero and there was a request for that marker.

 HomeStationMarker.DeleteAllMarkers()